 Thus the decor pictured here is now different as are some of the menu choices.
 Wishing them much success in the days and years ahead!

 Where Highway 6 and Farm Roads 1644 and 979 meet, Calvert, Texas can be located on a map.

 In 1850 a plantation was established by Robert Calvert which is just west of the present town that bears his name.
 The railroad arrived in 1868-69 and put Calvert on the map as having "the largest cotton gin in the world."

-We met the owner and she said that these 29 kolache recipes plus the 4 Klobasnikies (meat based ones) originated from her grandmother.
+We met the owner, and she said that these 29 kolache recipes plus the four Klobasnikies (meat based ones) originated from her grandmother.

-They have obviously expanded their list since the website was created adding more flavors.
+They have expanded their list since the website was created adding more flavors.

 Store hours are from 7:30 AM to 4:00 PM Thursdays - Sunday.
-They ship anywhere in the USA and at one dollar apiece these are certainly an affordable treat.
+They ship anywhere in the USA, and at one dollar apiece these are indeed an affordable treat.

 Common Scents - Candy's Candles